jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 /FooterFont          {HeaderFont} def
 ```

+A font name can be set to the name of a font: fair enough.
+Or it can be set to an array of font names, the code choosing the first of these that seems to be available.
+I like `/TrebuchetMS-Bold` for the `TitlesFont`, but if distilling online it likely won&rsquo;t be available, so the vanilla `/Helvetica-Bold` is substituted.

-It is mostly self-explanatory, even though the reader will not have been introduced to where all these are used.
-Two font parameters are set to particular fonts, the other font parameters copying them.
+In the above&mdash;and readers have not have been introduced to where all these are used&mdash;`TitlesFont` and `/CircletextFont` have been set, the the other font parameters copying them.
+This is quite usual.

 <div align="center">